 Always try to get organic traffic.
 Referral traffic will not generate an income for you as it has a very low CPM.

-Social media plays a major role in your website authenticity, try to create all major social media handles as:
+Social media plays a significant role in your website authenticity.
+Try to create all primary social media handles as:

 Once you have all Social media handles, put your website URL there.
 This step will generate Web 2.0 links.